-Konjac, also known as glucomannan, is an herb that grows in parts of Asia.
+Konjac is a root vegetable that grows in parts of Asia.
 It’s known for its starchy corm, a tuber-like part of the stem that grows underground.
-The corm is used to make a rich source of soluble dietary fiber.
+The corm is used to make a rich source of soluble dietary fiber known as glucomannan.

 Glucomannan is generally well-tolerated.
-Like most high-fiber products, however, it may cause digestive problems such as:
+However, as with any high fiber product, it may cause digestive problems, such as:

 - diarrhea or loose stools